chrismabdo/CV/README.md

 - Desgining and implementing a meticulous process for a particular task upon which they are executed.
 Following this process allows me to build greater consistency throughout a project and leaves less room for unforseen errors.
 - Freepoint Commodities: I spent three weeks in back-end operations, using logging software such as CXL and EIPP to verify and backcheck trades on global markets.
 By following a process throughout the series of tasks, I was able to ensure confidence in my procedures before sending trades off for payment and delivery.
 Subsequently, my responsibilities grew to the construction of company wide dily statistic sheets, displaying the daily net value of overall trades on each market.

+#### Perseverance

+- Freddie's Flowers Salesman: Failing to sell any units in my first week as a door-to-door salesman, I chose to carefully anaylse my performance with the help of feedback and support from my team.
+This led to me picking out two key areas of improvement: resilience and confidence.
+Consequently, took it upon myself to 'mock pitch' to members of my team until I felt that these targets had been met.
+Although the effects were not felt immediately, 6 weeks later I rewarded by management for being the top salesman in my team over a three week period.

 ## Education